-An observer has suggested that the definition of "patronage" (subsection 21) be revised to 1 2 read as follows: 3 4 "Patronage" means business transactions between a cooperative 5 and a person which entitle the person to receive financial rights, distributions, or payment from the cooperative based on the value 6 or quantity of such business, done with such person under a pre-7 8 existing legal obligation to receive the amount paid, which is 9 determined by reference to the net earnings of the cooperative from 10 all business done with or for such persons.
-11 12 Finally, all references to "cooperative plan" have been deleted in this draft consistent with prior and continuing committee discussion.
-13 14 15 SECTION 103.
+Finally, all references to "cooperative plan" have been deleted in this draft consistent with prior and continuing committee discussion.

+SECTION 103.
 KNOWLEDGE AND NOTICE.

-16 (a) A person knows a fact if the person has actual knowledge of it.
-17 (b) A person has notice of a fact if the person: 18 (1) knows of it; 19 (2) has received notification of it; or 20 (3) has reason to know it exists from all of the facts known to the person 21 at the time in question.
-22 (c) A person notifies or gives a notification to another person by taking steps 23 reasonably required to inform the other person in ordinary course, whether or not the other 24 person learns of the notification.
-25 (d) A person receives a notification when the notification: 26 (1) comes to the person's attention; or (2) is delivered at the person's place of business or at any other place held 27 28 out by the person as a place for receiving communications.
+- (a) A person knows a fact if the person has actual knowledge of it. - (b) A person has notice of a fact if the person: - (1) knows of it; - (2) has received notification of it; or - 31 (3) has reason to know it exists from all of the facts known to the person at the time in question; or. - (c) A person notifies or gives a notification to another person by taking steps reasonably required to inform the other person in ordinary course, whether or not the other person learns of it the notification.(d) A person receive

+(d) A person receives a notification when the notification:

+(1) comes to the person's attention; or

+(2) is delivered at the person's place of business or at any other place held out by the person as a place for receiving communications.